 The Scuba community is known for being one of the friendliest and of course the most fun.
-That’s why many think that the best way to dive is with the Buddy system, a system where two divers stick together and look out for each other on their dive.
+That’s why many think that the best way to experience diving is with the Buddy system, a system where two divers stick together and look out for each other on their dive.

-However, the buddy system isn’t all about making friends and sharing memories.
-Dive buddies are also very important for safety reasons.
-If you are injured, get lost, become anxious or panicked during your dive, your dive buddy will be the first person on the frontline to help you.
+However, the Buddy System isn’t all about making friends and sharing memories.
+A scuba buddy is also very important for safety reasons.
+If you are injured, get lost, become anxious or panicked, your divebuddy will be the first person on the frontline to help you.

-We know that dive buddy relationships can have the capability of either making or breaking the quality of the dive.
-With this in mind, here are the most important things you need to know about the Buddy System.
+We know that scuba dive buddy relationships can have the capability of either making or breaking the quality of the experience.
+With this in mind, here are the most important things you need to know.

 Buddy System: Everything You Need to Know

-The best way to improve your skills as a diver is to have the same dive buddy that you go out regularly with.
-By having one that is regular and not just one you are assigned at a dive, you will better understand each other’s weakness and strong points.
+The best way to improve your skills as a diver is to have the same scuba buddy to go out regularly with.
+By having one that is regular and not just one that you are assigned, you will better understand each other’s weaknesses and strong points.

 2. Being a Good Dive Buddy

-If you want to become someone’s dive buddy, it’s a good idea to learn what it is that makes a good dive buddy.
+If you want to become someone’s scuba dive buddy, it’s a good idea to learn what it is that makes a good divebuddy.
 Here are 4 easy pointers that you should bear in mind.

 #1 Learn to Look After Yourself